Let us cut straight to the point – we are presenting you a list of the most visited museums in Paris.

 Musée du Louvre, Rue De Rivoli, 75001 Paris

-One of the most famous museums in the world, the Louvre is a world-class icon easily scouted out by the glass pyramid out front.
+Located in the 1st arrondissement of Paris, the Louvre is one of the most famous museums in the world and a world-class icon easily scouted out by the glass pyramid out front.

 The building itself is also a historical monument; the 12th century fortress turned royal residence has become a lavish display of 16th century opulence.